defremov-cscart/cscart-docker/README.md

 # cscart-docker

-This repo allows you to create an installation environment on clean dedicated server with public IPv4 address, obtain an SSL certificate and automatically renew it.
+This repository allows you to create an installation environment on a clean dedicated server with a public IPv4 address, obtain an SSL certificate, and automatically renew it.

-Services for CS-Cart in docker containers include nginx, php-fpm + cron, mysql, fail2ban, redis, certbot, ftp and mail.
+Services for CS-Cart in Docker containers include Nginx, PHP-FPM with Cron, MySQL, Fail2ban, Redis, Certbot, FTP, and mail.

 ## Installation
 Tested on Ubuntu 22.04 (LTS) x64